 History of the Flying Yankee

-The trainset known today as the Flying Yankee was built in late 1934 by the Edward.
+The trainset known as the Flying Yankee was built in 1935 by the Edward.
 G. Budd Company of Philadelphia.
 The Boston & Maine Railroad (B&M) received unit #6000 in early 1935 and used it to replace a conventional steam-powered train with that same name.
-The Flying Yankee was a significant departure from trains at the time.
+The new Flying Yankee was a significant departure from conventional trains at the time.
 While period-typical passenger cars could weigh 120 tons, the entire three-car trainset weighed only 113 tons and featured the newest technology available at the time.
 Nearly the entire carbody was constructed from stainless steel, made possible by an innovative construction method called “shot welding” developed by the Budd Company.
-All three cars were “articulated”, meaning each was semi-permanently attached to the other to provide for a smoother ride.
+All three cars are “articulated”, meaning each car is semi-permanently attached to the other.

 Among the top technologies featured on the train was the power source.
 The Flying Yankee was fast, capable of speeds of more than 100 miles per hour and was cheaper to operate than conventional steam locomotives.
-This was made possible by a six-cylinder, 600 horsepower diesel-engine built by the Electro-Motive Corporation’s Winton Engine Company.
-The engine was a Winton 201A, the first production diesel engine.
+This was made possible by an eight-cylinder, 600 horsepower 201A diesel engine built by the Winton Engine division of the Electro-Motive Corporation, itself a division of General Motors.
+The 201A is the predecessor of many diesel engines produced by GM and is considered the engine that proved the concept of diesels in North American railroading.
+The 201A is coupled to a generator that turns mechanical power into electricity to power electric motors on the axles, called traction motors, that move the train.
 The 201A powered the Yankee through its extensive career.

 Before the Yankee came the Zephyr, later renamed the Pioneer Zephyr, which was the first of these new streamlined trainsets.
 It lead such success across the western United States that the B&M purchased their own.
 In the height of the Great Depression, this train was a beacon of light in New England.
 It was quiet, shiny, sleek, and modern, in every way different from the trains it replaced.
 It traveled all over northern New England on its inaugural run and received crowds of people wherever it went.